 But, just because you can request a jury trial, does this mean that you should?

-Just as with deciding whether or not to testify, there are several factors to consider when deciding whether or not to request a jury trial in South Carolina.
-While having your case heard by a jury can offer several benefits, it can, unfortunately, have certain negative consequences as well.
+Just as deciding whether or not to testify, there are several factors to consider when deciding whether or not to request a jury trial in South Carolina.
+While having your case heard by a jury can offer several benefits, it can, unfortunately, have certain negative consequences.
 With this in mind, here is an overview of some of the key factors to consider when deciding whether to request a jury trial in South Carolina:

 5 Reasons Why You Might Want to Request a Jury Trial

 1. You Get To Help Pick the Jury

 One of the first reasons to consider requesting a jury trial is that you get to help pick your jury members.
 When a defendant requests a jury trial, the voir dire process is used to select the jurors who will hear the case.
 During this process, both the prosecution and the defense get to strike potential jurors who they do not want on the jury, and this reduces the size of the final pool from which the jury members are selected.

 2. The Jury Must Reach a Unanimous Verdict